 2. Resolve 2 Common Causes of Orphan Pages

-Before checking any tools or sources to find orphan pages, there are two common causes of orphan pages that should be immediately addressed and dealt with.
+There are two common causes of orphan pages that should be immediately addressed and dealt with.

 If they don’t, it’s likely that some versions of the page are not linked to and as a result are orphans.

 In this case, the fact that they are orphans isn’t the primary issue, the fact that they are duplicates is.

 These may come up later while you are looking for orphan pages, and need to be dealt with, so it’s a good idea to get them out of the way beforehand.